 Fixed-term contracts normally end automatically when they reach their agreed end point.
 However, since the expiry or non-renewal of a FTC is a dismissal in law you must still act fairly and follow a fair dismissal procedure.
-This means that fair reasons and fair process must be considered.
-If you decide to terminate employment you must inform the HR Administration Centre of your decision in order to follow the correct process for ending the contract.
+This means that fair reasons must be considered and a fair process carried out.
+If you decide to terminate employment you should follow the fair procedure process (below).
+You must follow the "Make your employee a Leaver" process chain on People Manager.
+Your HR will send a workflow to the employee confirming their employment is ending.